Support Us Button Widget

 Theatre Winter Haven

-Named “one of the best community theatres in America” by the Tampa Tribune, Theatre Winter Haven was founded as a non-profit organization in 1970.
-Their stage has hosted stars including Tony award-winning actress, Karen Olivo, and actors Wayne Brady and Derek Seay.
-Now selling more than 30,000 tickets annually and hosting more than 120 performances per year, the theatre has continued its success.
+Named “one of the best community theatres in America” by the Tampa Tribune, Theatre Winter Haven was founded as a nonprofit organization in 1970.
+Its stage has hosted stars including Tony Award-winning actor Karen “KO” Olivo, and actors Wayne Brady and Derek Seay.
+Now selling more than 30,000 tickets annually and hosting more than 120 performances per year, the theater has continued its success.

 More from LALtoday